 Total body health includes taking care of you feet too!

 If you think your feet are not important… THINK AGAIN!
 Feet need care too.
 This vital part of the body helps us get around by walking, running, jumping and much more!
-Feet can be a mirror to our general health and there are many conditions that could affect our feet including bone anomalies, structural alignments issues, problems with gait, flat feet, corns, calluses, skin thickness and others .
+Feet can be a mirror to our general health and there are many conditions that could affect our feet, including bone anomalies, structural alignment issues, problems with gait, flat feet, corns, calluses, skin thickness and others .

 For certain health concerns such as diabetes, foot care becomes even more critical and there should be sufficient attention paid to foot health to prevent drastic outcomes.
 For everyone, taking care of your feet is a no-brainer and something we SHOULD all be doing!
 Other problems that people develop can also be traced back to problems with their feet.
 Do you know that in your lifetime, if you compare the amount of walking you’ve done, you’d have walked around the world up to five times!
 This is about 115,000 miles during a person’s lifetime .
 So, let’s consider 7 keys to foot health.
 The MORE we all know about our foot health, the better-off we’ll ALL be.